Plascassier

 Plascassier (/fr/) is located between Valbonne (2.8 km) and Grasse (7 km) and only 31 km away from Nice airport.
 Although bordered by several communes—Valbonne, Opio, Mouans-Sartoux and Châteauneuf-de-Grasse—it falls under the jurisdictional umbrella of Grasse.

+Notable residents

 French singer Édith Piaf died here on 10 October 1963.

+La Pitchoune, the former residence of American French cuisine chef Julia Child and her husband Paul, is located in Plascassier.